 But that is precisely why you should have a look at XLP:

-Why XLP is a great trading tool:
+Why XLP is a great tool to make trading strategies

 XLP is great mainly because of three reasons:

-XLP goes its own way
+XLP goes its own way and is very good for trading

 QQQ and SPY are highly correlated, but XLP correlates less.
 The reason is most likely twofold: XLP is often a “safe haven”, and due to changes in interest levels it might go opposite directions than for example growth stocks on Nasdaq.

-Short strategies work well on XLP
+Short trading strategies work well on XLP

 We trade three different strategies on the short side in XLP.
 The value of having short strategies is invaluable due to diversification.